eduardc77/EcommerceApp/README.md

 For support, please open an issue in the GitHub repository or contact the maintainers.

 ## Disclaimer
-This application is created for learning purposes to understand and implement industry-standard practices.
+This application is still work in progress and is created for learning purposes to implement industry-standard practices.
 While it implements security best practices, proper security auditing and testing should be performed before using in a production environment.